-Yes, you can change the level of consent you have given for your child’s photographs.
-If you do not want them used for teaching or publication, please let us know as soon as possible so that we can alter our records.
-Please note that if a photograph has already been used in a publication or on a website, it is unlikely that they will be able to remove it if you later change your mind.
+Yes, you can change the purposes you agree to and the level of agreement at any point you have given for your child’s photographs.
+If you do not want them used for teaching or publication, please let us know as soon as possible.

 What will happen when my child is photographed?

 If your child is being photographed in our studio, your child’s doctor will ask you to come to the department on level 2 Southwood Building.
 When you arrive, please report in to our reception desk and then take a seat.
 We aim to take photographs as quickly as possible but please be aware that on busy clinic days there may be a short wait.

 As soon as we can, the photographer will come to meet you in the reception area and take you and your child through to our studio.
 If you would prefer to have a photographer of the same gender as your child, please ask us.
 We have both male and female photographers in the team but if it is not possible to meet your request, we can offer a chaperone to stay in the studio with your child or rearrange the photographs for another day.